Meet the Faculty

 Her extensive professional experience in training and behavior also includes animal shelter program coordinator for volunteers, pet training instructor, lecturer, shelter consultant, and Yankee Golden Retriever Rescue’s adoption coordinator/counselor.
 At YGRR, she screened all the dogs coming into the program, counseled relinquishing owners on all issues including euthanasia, coached and taught new adopters, evaluated dog temperament, trained and supervised volunteers, and placed over 800 Goldens into new families in just 3 years.
-Through her work at YGRR, she has become particularly interested in euthanasia counseling and the dynamics associated with issues and decisions that separate dogs from their families.
+Through her work at YGRR, she has become particularly interested in the dynamics associated with issues and decisions that separate dogs from their families.

 Dana is driven by her thirst for her own personal education.
 She has attended hundreds of events including seminars, dog camps, chicken camps, courses, and conferences.
 Committed to promoting dog training to the public as a skilled profession, she is a member of the Association of Pet Dog Trainers.
 She passed the first national certification test for dog trainers earning the title Certified Professional Dog Trainer.
 She also has a B.A. in Business Administration from Babson College.